SymfonyCasts/api-platform3/sfcasts/micro-mapper.md

 # MicroMapper: Central DTO Mapping

-Doing the data transformation, from the `UserApi` to the `User` entity, or the `User` entity to the `UserApi`, is the *only* part of our provider and processor that *isn't* generic and reusable. *Darn*.
-If it wasn't for that code, we could quickly create a `DragonTreasureApi` class and do this whole thing over again with almost no work! *Fortunately*, this is a well-known problem called "data mapping".
+Doing the data transformation, from `UserApi` to the `User` entity, or the `User` entity to `UserApi`, is the *only* part of our provider and processor that *isn't* generic and reusable.
+Rats!
+If it wasn't for that code, we could create a `DragonTreasureApi` class and do this whole thing over again with, like almost no work! *Fortunately*, this is a well-known problem called "data mapping".

-For this tutorial, I tried a few data mapping libraries, most notably `jane-php/automapper-bundle`, which is super fast, advanced, *and* fun to use.
+For this tutorial, I tried a few data mapping libraries, most notably `jane-php/automapper-bundle`, which is super-fast, advanced, *and* fun to use.
 However, it isn't *quite* as flexible as I needed... and extending it looked complex.
-Honestly, I got stuck in a few places... though I know that work *is* being done to make it even friendlier.
+Honestly...
+I got stuck in a few places... though I know that work *is* being done to make this package even friendlier.

 The point is, we're not going to use that library. *Instead*, to handle the mapping, I created a small package of my own.
-It's easy to understand, and gives us *full* control... even if it's not quite as cool as jane's automapper.
+It's easy to understand, and gives us *full* control... even if it's not *quite* as cool as jane's automapper.

 ## Installing micro-mapper